Loading figure…

 Sign in to cast a vote.

-Welch supports legal access to abortion and advocates for federal legislation to ensure reproductive rights.
+Welch supports legal access to abortion and advocates for federal legislation to restore and expand reproductive rights.
 He has criticized the Supreme Court's decision to overturn Roe v.
-Wade, stating that it has taken away freedom and caused distress for women.
-He calls for consistent federal standards and protections for abortion access.
+Wade, stating that it has taken away freedom and caused distress for women, and he calls for consistent federal standards for abortion access.

 “Access safe, legal abortion without restrictions.”